Frequently Asked Questions

 - 1 person + 7 days on playa = about 10.5 gal

 Water is both valuable and heavy, you do not want to haul water you don’t need to camp.
-Do NOT bring water in disposable plastic bottles, they are expensive and generate excess trash that will need to be hauled off-playa once the event is over (not to mention they would probably sit in a landfill for the next 1,000+ years).
-Instead get lager capacity jugs for transport and storage, and refillable bottles (like nalgene bottles) to drink from. - Cell phones: There is no cell phone service on the playa!
-The nearest pay phone is in the town of Empire 20 miles away, and that requiresa $20 exit/return fee.
+Do NOT bring water in small (under a gallon size) disposable plastic bottles.
+They are expensive and generate excess trash that will need to be hauled off-playa once the event is over (not to mention they would probably sit in a landfill for the next 1,000+ years).
+Instead get larger capacity jugs for transport and storage, and refillable bottles (like Nalgene bottles) to drink from. - Money: YOU CAN ONLY BUY TWO THINGS ON THE PLAYA: ICE AND COFFEE.
+THAT'S IT.
+Ice is available for purchase at three locations during the day every day of the event.
+Other than that, you can only use money at Center Camp to buy coffee--but many camps offer wonderful coffee for free.

 - Night Illumination: YOU MUST LIGHT YOUR BIKE AND YOUR BODY AT NIGHT!
 When you walk or ride around at night, don’t be a Darktard!
 You run serious risk of injury if you don’t have lights front and back.
 Countless accidents have taken place because people weren’t wearing lights and someone rode/drove/ran into (or over) them.
-It costs over $2,000 to be airlifted off the playa to the nearest hospitals (Reno), and injured parties usually miss the rest of the event.
+It costs over $20,000 to be airlifted off the playa to the nearest hospitals (Reno), and injured parties usually miss the rest of the event.
 Be safe—be seen!

 - Playa Names.
 Sometimes they are chosen for us (not always with results we appreciate), sometimes we choose them for ourselves (generally preferable), but having playa names promotes the general spirit of wild anonymous abandon on the desert.